curtishoyt/curtishoyt.github.io/_posts/2023-07-23-whither-components.md

 1. Functional Components
 1. Class Components

-Functional Components are far easier to write, because introducing Classes and Object-Oriented Programming techniques multiplies complexity - with Pure Functions, you simply have to remember Input/Output, while Object methods add Side-Effects.
+Purely Functional Components are far easier to write, because all you have to think about is Input and Output.
+Introducing Classes and Object-Oriented Programming techniques multiplies complexity, because it introduces Side-Effects.
 However, OOP is also easier to understand, as it more accurately mirrors our model of the world around us.

-Two things are worth noting:
-1. There are many ways to make FP less abstract and more readable, and
-1. I don't care about any of them.

 Here's an exhaustive list of Component-based Frameworks and a TODO List Component written in each.